driskell/log-courier/README.md

 own custom plugin.
 This allows significant enhancements to the integration far beyond the lumberjack protocol allows.

 You may install the input plugin using the Logstash 1.5 Plugin manager.
+Run the following as the user Logstash was installed with.

 	cd /path/to/logstash
 	bin/plugin install logstash-input-log-courier